Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Geometry of translation structures

-Assuming the marked point is the double pole, a meromorphic $1$-form with two simple zeroes and one double pole is characterized by the position of its zeroes -- a principal divisor $A$+$B$ on the elliptic curve -- and a scaling factor $\lambda \in \mathbb{C}^{\ast}$.
-If the two zeroes coincide, we obtain a differential with a double pole and Abel-Jacobi relations imply that the double zero is a $2$-torsion point of the elliptic curve.
+\begin{rmk} Fixing the double pole as the neutral element of the group law of the elliptic curve, a meromorphic $1$-form with two simple zeros and one double pole is characterized by the position of its zeros -- a principal divisor $A$+$B$ on the elliptic curve -- and a scaling factor $\lambda \in \mathbb{C}^{\ast}$.
+If the two zeros coincide, we obtain a differential with a double pole and Abel-Jacobi relations imply that the double zero is a $2$-torsion point of the elliptic curve. \end{rmk}